 The art deco period officially ran from about 1920 to 1935.
 This is quite a short time for a style period, even by today’s standards.
 Despite this, the advancement in manufacturing methods meant that many more vintage engagement rings were available.

 Click here to view our collection of Art Deco Rings.

 Retro Era Rings

 Technically, retro isn’t a design period in itself, and usually describes modern items that mimic a previous style period.
-The term “retro” refers to jewelry from the mid-1940s.
-The Retro Era coinciding with the rise of Hollywood celebrity and the desire for big and bold engagement rings.
+The term “retro” refers to the jewelry from the mid-1940s.
+The Retro Era coincided with the rise of Hollywood celebrities and the desire for big and bold engagement rings.
 These jewelry pieces could be shown off to a media with a voracious appetite for anything that would sell papers or look good in a newsreel.